Republican lawmakers advance transgender bill in Kentucky - NewsBreak

 “These are all topics and discussions that parents need to be aware of always in the upbringing of their children,” Wise said.

-The measure would still need House approval if it clears the Senate.
+The measure advances to the full Senate next and would still need House approval if it clears the Senate.
 Both chambers have Republican supermajorities.

 Berg said she sees political motivations driving the bill, coming amid the gubernatorial campaign.